-There are also other types of surety bonds, sometimes referred to as miscellaneous surety bonds, that constitute smaller markets.
-Most of these bonds insure either against loss or theft of money by the principal, such as an auctioneer's bond that guarantees receipts of an auction, or against legal liability by the action of an agent, such as an insurance agent bond that protects the insurer from liable acts of its agents.
+Other types of surety bonds, sometimes called miscellaneous surety bonds, constitute smaller markets, insuring either against loss or theft of money by the principal, such as an auctioneer's bond that guarantees receipts of an auction, or against legal liability by the action of an agent, such as an insurance agent bond that protects the insurer from liable acts of its agents.

 Small Business Administration (SBA) Surety Bond Guarantee Program

 To promote small business and to promote more competition, which generally leads to lower prices for the project owners, which, in many cases, will be federal, state, or municipal governments, or agencies thereof, the Small Business Administration (SBA) guarantees bid, performance, and payment bonds issued by preapproved surety companies for qualified small businesses through its Surety Bond Guarantee Program.
 The SBA guarantee is free for bid bonds, but the SBA charges the principal 0.729% of the contract price to guarantee payment or performance bonds, for contracts worth up to $6.5 million.
 For federal projects that require the SBA guarantee for small businesses, the contract price limit is $10 million.
 The SBA also charges the surety 26% of the fee charged to the principal by the surety.